Pellet Therapy FAQs

 During the in-office visit, which only takes a few minutes, patients are brought into the exam room, and the insertion site is numbed.
 The most common site of insertion is the upper buttocks.
 A small incision is then made for pellet insertion.
 Once the pellet is inserted, the insertion site is covered with a small bandage.

-After pellet insertion, it’s best to eliminate lower body exercise.
-Walking should be fine, but extraneous activity is not recommended.
-Swimming, hot tubs, and bathtubs are to be avoided; however, showers are permitted.
+After pellet insertion, it’s best to abstain from lower body exercise.
+Walking should be fine, but strenuous activity is not recommended.
+Avoid bathtubs, swimming and hot tubs ; however, showers are permitted.
 After removal of the bandage, normal activity may resume.